sgmurphy/wordpress-plugins/host-webfonts-local/readme.txt

 === OMGF | GDPR/DSGVO Compliant, Faster Google Fonts.
 Easy. ===
 Contributors: DaanvandenBergh
-Tags: google, fonts, gdpr, dsgvo, cache, speed, preload, font-display, webfonts, subsets, remove, minimize, external, requests
+Tags: google, fonts, gdpr, dsgvo, cache
-Requires at least: 4.6
+Requires at least: 5.9
-Tested up to: 6.4
+Tested up to: 6.5
-Stable tag: 5.8.3
+Stable tag: 5.9.0
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-**OMGF can be downloaded for free without any paid subscription from [the official WordPress repository](https://wordpress.org/plugins/host-webfonts-local/).**

 OMGF automagically caches the Google Fonts used by your theme/plugins locally.
 No configuration (or brains) required!

 == Description ==

+**OMGF can be downloaded for free without any paid subscription from [the official WordPress repository](https://wordpress.org/plugins/host-webfonts-local/).**

 > How could using fonts via Google's service possibly run afoul of GDPR?
 The fact of the matter is that, when a font is requested by the user's browser, their IP is logged by Google and used for analytics.
 > — Lifehacker